alaina-troiano/zhera-tta/README.txt

 Disclaimers
 -----------
 The information in the fixtures (other than the CMS one) is subject to change and additions.
+I'm not using South because it annoys me.
+You use it once, and it has polluted your database.
+I don't want to give you my ghost migrations.

 Deployment
 ----------
-At the moment, it's configured for SQLite the Django development server.
+At the moment, it's configured for SQLite and the Django development server.
 Classy, I know.

 Quick start